 Unfortunately The Inkey List Retinol Serum’s gentleness is a double-edged sword.
 It’s gentle partly due to its low retinol %.
 But its low retinol % means lower efficacy.

-Any retinol is better than no retinol, but if you’re not that young anymore and looking for that one anti-aging heavy hitter, this ain’t it.
+Any retinol is better than no retinol, but if you’re not a young chicken anymore and looking for that an anti-aging heavy hitter, this ain’t it.

 Even though it’s not the star, it’d make an excellent sidekick to a powerful active, eg tretinoin.
 That’s how I’ve been using this and the combo is *chefs kiss*.